 One of the most salient questions for me in the current pandemic is why so many people have so willingly given up core freedoms and rights that took their forebears three millennia of cultural-political achievement and sacrifice to attain.

-Except for a virtual $14 billion consumer election spectacle staged for television and social media in the US in which 14 million TV ads were run, all political life has essentially been shutdown in 2020.
+Except for a virtual $14.4 billion consumer election spectacle staged for television and social media in the US (the most expensive in US history) in which 14 million TV ads were run, all political life has essentially been shutdown in 2020.
 Indeed, authentic political expression is now illegal as epidemiology supersedes politics.

 Italian philosopher Roberto Esposito observes that, “Politics has become medicalized.
 Giving doctors the task of political decision-making radically transforms the political arena, making deviance a pathological condition.”
 The historic passivity with which this new medicalized anti-politics regime has been accepted raises troubling life and death questions that go far beyond public health policy.